ahmadbeirkdar/ahmadbeirkdar/README.md

 ## 👋 Hi there
 Hey there!
 I am Ahmad 🌸.
 Let's chat n' stuff.
 Down to chat about anything coffee, cooking, & obviously programming :).
 I like C++, Rust and Generic code.
-API & code design is one of my passions.
+API & code design are one of my passions.

 ## 📫  Contact Me: